TimeTravelersHackedMe/Ultrasound.IO/README.md

 PharmaSonic
 ===========
-This is my senior design project - I got carried away with it and I'm still working on it.
-It serves as a great example of how to connect a robotic interface (Arduino via BreakoutJS), data-visualization tool (HighchartsJS), oscilloscope (Tektronix API), and wrap them all up into a web interface that is easy to use (Bootstrap).
-I made it because LabVIEW and MATLAB are not very flexible and are not good at interfacing with the Arduino.
-Right now the **Arduino connection features are complete** and the Tektronix AJAX call is hardcoded to take a spectral envelope that is 100,000 time units long (which actually ends up being 100,000 * 2ns = 0.2 milliseconds).
+This website bridges the gap between the Arduino and a Tektronix oscilloscope.
+It was (and still is) a senior design project that entails building a device that can test pharmaceutical tablets with ultrasound - hence the name PharmaSonic.

+Right now all the **Arduino connectivity features are complete**.
+Users can control stepper motors from a web GUI that allows them to define the angular velocity and acceleration of a stepper motor.
+It also allows the user to control two pins on the Arduino using PWM (Pulse Width Modulation).
+On top of that, the web interface allows real-time monitoring of two different pin voltages.

+For now, the Tektronix API interface is currently hardcoded to take a 100,000 point spectral envelope that encompasses over 5 million data points.
+This is done in less than a minute.
 ## Background
 The pharmaceutical sector is expressing an increasing interest in modern non-destructive testing techniques.
 They are using new technologies and materials that require strict quality control.
 One such method that is quick, safe, and reliable involves using ultrasound transducers to find the speed of sound in a pharmaceutical tablet.
 The speed of sound can be related to important material properties called elastic constants.
 Using the relationships that these elastic constants represent, important material properties such as weight, thickness, and hardness can be calculated.
 ## Problem